Logo

 Self-Custody: Pros and Cons

-• Pros: Full ownership of keys and higher privacy; fewer third-party dependencies.
+• Pros: You control your keys and generally have stronger privacy; fewer third-party dependencies.

 FAQ

-Why some apps show a different destination each time: Many wallets auto-generate fresh strings after use, yet earlier ones still accept deposits.
-Look in the Receive tab to find yours.
+Why do some apps show a different destination each time?
+Many wallets generate fresh receiving addresses after use.
+Older addresses may still accept deposits, but the Receive tab will show the current one.

-Do addresses expire after a while: Standard Bitcoin addresses do not time out.
-Some custodial systems issue temporary deposit routes, so confirm before you receive bitcoin.
+Do Bitcoin addresses expire?
+Standard Bitcoin addresses do not expire by time.
+Some custodial systems may use temporary deposit routes, so confirm the deposit details before sending funds.

-Public key versus private key explained: The public key leads to your wallet address for receiving, while the private key authorizes a transaction.
-Losing the private component means losing control of the BTC linked to it.
+Public key versus private key explained: the public key is used to derive your address for receiving, while the private key authorizes spending.
+Losing the private key means losing control over the BTC associated with it.

-Wallet, address, and key — how they relate: The wallet app manages keys; the address is where others send BTC; the private key signs to send.
-If you need to verify a payment or wallet balance, use a bitcoin address lookup to track your crypto on a block explorer.
+Wallet, address, and key — how they relate: the wallet software manages keys; the address is what others use to send BTC; the private key is what signs spending transactions.
+If you want to verify payments, you can track address activity using a block explorer with the public address.

 Reviews 0